Omalacantha: Distribution

 The GBIF map showing locations of georeferenced records of species of Omalacantha indicate that members of the genus naturally occur in western Atlantic and Gulf of Mexico waters from about the US state of North Carolina south to southern Brazil.

 Phylogeny

 Genetic analysis of species of the superfamily Majoidea of the family Mithracidae found that the genus Omalacantha grouped in the same clade as the genus Microphrys, with which it is very similar morphologically, and that that clade was sister to the genus Teleophrys.
-It also confimed that Omalacantha can stand as a valid genus.
+It also confirmed that Omalacantha can stand as a valid genus.

 Species

 Omalacantha comprised the following species as of 2025: